luffah/obkey/README.md

 - you can set keybings, save them, close, and re-open the tool and see that it has disappeared
 - you cannot organize your keybinding collection with drag and drop

+# Changes between obkey 1.1 and obkey 1.2
+- sorted actions in edition pane
+- direct preview of relations between actions and keybind

+TODO -> button to sort the keybind / drag and drop / alerting users on failure

 # About

 This fork aims to continue the project since bugs and enhancement stills needed.